Bobby Brown Remembers Bobbi Kristina Brown On Her Birthday

 R&B artist Bobby Brown celebrated the birthday of his late daughter Bobbi Kristina Brown.
-According to BET, Bobby shared a variety of pictures on his Twitter page, on March 4, when his daughter would have turned 24.
+According to Bet, Bobby shared a variety of pictures on his Twitter page, on March 4, when his daughter would have turned 24.

 Sadly, Bobbi Kristina Brown died two years ago in July 2015, but the pain of her death still touches the hearts of those who loved her.
 It is especially hard on her father, Bobby Brown who continues to miss his daughter every day.